Isaac-Iskra/Creating-NumPy-Arrays/README.md

 An important feature of NumPy arrays is their ability to perform array math very easily and efficiently, without requiring you to write lots of code.

-The code and examples provided is from the book Python Machine Learning by Wei-Meng Lee
+The code and examples provided is from the book "Python Machine Learning" by Wei-Meng Lee